sous-chefs/docker/README.md

 The Docker Cookbook is a library cookbook that provides resources (LWRPs) for use in recipes.

-Breaking Changes Alert
+Breaking Changes Alert - UNSTABLE until 1.0.0
 ----------------------
-In version 1.0 of this cookbook, we have made a significant breaking changes including the way that we handle resources (`docker_image`, `docker_container` and `docker_registry`).
+For version 1.0 of this cookbook (work in progress), we have made (are making) significant breaking changes including the way that we handle resources (`docker_image`, `docker_container` and `docker_registry`).
 It is highly recommended that you constrain the version of the cookbook you